 |Vitamin C||38 mg||76%|

 Beef spleen is a good source of dietary cholesterol.
-Actually, a great source when considering that it is lean and low in calories.
 Just 100 grams of spleen contains 88% of your recommended daily value.

-And no, cholesterol isn’t unhealthy — contrary to conventional opinion.
-The human body uses both endogenous and exogenous cholesterol to produce important steroid hormones like progesterone, pregnenolone, and DHEA.
+And no, dietary cholesterol isn’t unhealthy — contrary to conventional belief.
+The human body relies on both endogenous and exogenous cholesterol to produce important steroid hormones like progesterone, pregnenolone, and DHEA.
 These “youth-associated” hormones oversee processes as fundamental as cellular regeneration.

 The importance of cholesterol is highlighted when you look at what happens when you don’t get enough of it.
-Low cholesterol levels are correlated with depression, brain fog, and other mental health problems.
+Low cholesterol levels are correlated with depression, brain fog, and other mental health issues.

 You can learn more about cholesterol myths and truths here.

 Beef spleen is also rich in niacin AKA vitamin B3.
 A 100-gram serving contains nearly half your RDV.
-Niacin plays an important role in cognitive function and also helps your body utilize carbohydrates for fuel (this is important, even on a low-carb keto and carnivore diet.
+Niacin plays an important role in cognitive function and also helps your body utilize carbohydrates for fuel.
+This is important, even on a low-carb keto and carnivore diet because certain brain and muscle cells cannot derive energy from alternative energy molecules called ketones

 The quality of your dietary iron intake is important, too.
 Spleen contains highly bioavailable heme iron.
 Up to 35% of the heme iron you ingest is utilized by your body — many times more than the iron provided by plant-based products.